ArcBees/dev-site/site/src/main/markdown/gwtp_v2/tutorial/index.md

 }
 ```

-If we go back to the view, we can now declare a method that will return the textBox’s value.
-It’s now time to use the `@UiHandlers` annotation that will allow us to bind a ClickEvent to the UiField.
+If we go back to the view, we can now declare a method that will return the textBox's value.
+It's now time to use the `@UiHandlers` annotation that will allow us to bind a ClickEvent to the UiField.
 Then, we have to specify which type of events we want our method to listen to by passing an Event as parameter.

 ```java
 @UiHandler("sendButton")